Skip to content

 ROM checksums

-igir needs to be able to know what source ROM each patch file applies to, and it does this using CRC32 checksums.
+Igir needs to be able to know what source ROM each patch file applies to, and it does this using CRC32 checksums.

 A few patch formats include the source ROM's CRC32 checksum in the patch's file contents.
 This is the most accurate and therefore the best way to get source ROM information. .bps is a great example of an efficient and simple patch format that includes this information.